-- Policy FL 1.1 Partner with Local Government.
-While Oregon Statewide Planning Goal 4 Forest Lands does not apply within acknowledged UGBs, the City will encourage the State Department of Forestry to enforce the Forest Practices Act, which includes practices pertaining to cutting, road building, and the use of herbicides in the community's watershed areas. - Policy FL 1.2 Partner with Local Watershed.
-While there is no commercial timber land within the UGB of Monroe, the vast majority of land that surrounds the City is privately owned land zoned for forest lands use that is located within the Monroe area watershed.
+- POLICY FL 1.1 Partner with Local Government.
+While Oregon Statewide Planning Goal 4 Forest Lands does not apply within acknowledged UGBs, the City will encourage the State Department of Forestry to enforce the Forest Practices Act, which includes practices pertaining to cutting, road building, and the use of herbicides in the community's watershed areas. - POLICY FL 1.2 Partner with Local Watershed.
+The City will endeavor to maintain a percentage of forested land within the privately owned land, bordering the City's UGB, through partnerships with the local watershed.

-CHAPTER 5 Natural Resources, Historic Areas & Open Spaces
+Natural Resources, Historic Areas & Open Spaces